C-A-MAISTER/University-HTML-Assessment/README.md

-Assessment webpage files for Certificate 3 in IT
+Assessment webpage files for Certificate 3 in IT, written in VSCode

 Featuring: homepage, sidebar navigation, image gallery, interactable pages and a registration page